nens/threedi-docs/source/c_threedi_portal.rst

 - Download results directly via the browser
 - Store them to the Lizard platform (see https://docs.lizard.net/a_lizard.html)

-Stored (raw) results can also be downloaded using the API Client in the 3Di Modeller Interface, see: :ref:`view_model_results_with_modeller_interface`.
+Stored (raw) results can also be downloaded using the"3Di Models and Simulations" in the 3Di Modeller Interface, see: :ref:`view_model_results_with_modeller_interface`.
 Note that these raw results are only available for 7 days.

 The options in Lizard storage are as follows: